-The use of a fluid repellent surgical face mask and visor is recommended alongside gloves and apron.
+The use of a fluid repellent surgical face mask is recommended alongside gloves and apron.
+Additional use of disposable eye protection (such as face visor or goggles) should be risk assessed and used ONLY in this situation..

 If there has been a blood or body-fluid spill